-Three comprehensive WIA youth program contractors, the Boys & Girls Clubs of Greater Oxnard and Port Hueneme, PathPoint, Inc., and Ventura Adult and Continuing Education, were awarded July 2013-June 2014 WIA contracts to provide comprehensive WIA-funded education, employment, and training services to WIA-eligible youth in Ventura County.
+Three comprehensive WIA youth program contractors, the Boys & Girls Clubs of Greater Oxnard and Port Hueneme, PathPoint, Inc., and Ventura Adult and Continuing Education, were awarded July 2014-June 2015 WIA contracts to provide comprehensive WIA-funded education, employment, and training services to WIA-eligible youth in Ventura County.
 The Community Services Department/WIA Operations staff continued to provide training, work experience, technical assistance, and quality control services to the contracted youth providers, contributing to the overall effectiveness of the programs.

-The success of these comprehensive WIA youth programs in 2013-2014 is reflected in the outcomes presented under the Revenue and Service Levels (page 8) and the WIA

-Common Measures Performance (page 9) sections of this report.
-All exceeded WIA performance requirements for 2013-2014.
-Participating youth included:
+The success of these comprehensive WIA youth programs in 2014-2015 is reflected in the outcomes presented under the Revenue and Service Levels (page 8) and the WIA Common Measures Performance (page 9) sections of this report.
+All exceeded WIA performance requirements for 2014-2015.
+Youth participation in the programs:

-- Served 299 new youth in the WIA program. - Enrolled 385 customers in WIA-funded youth programs (includes customers carried in from the prior year).
+- Served 275 new youth in the WIA program. - Enrolled 343 customers in WIA-funded youth programs (includes customers carried in from the prior year).